costa-rica/KyberVision15API/docs/Modules.md

   - estimatedStartOfVideo: Date object
 - why:
   - To compute the estimated start of video timestamp and adjust each action accordingly

+## queueService.js

+- why: called by the POST /videos/montage-service/call to send job to queue and job will call KyberVisionVideoProcessor https://github.com/costa-rica/KyberVisionVideoProcessor01